 Paul Scott is a bestselling author and journalist who has written biographies of Robbie Williams and Gary Barlow.
 He has contributed to several national newspapers including the Daily Mail.
 He is a life-long fan of Eric Clapton.

-Zack Scott is a former RAF technician from Carlisle who decided to change paths and retrain as a graphic designer.
+Zack Scott is a former RAF technician from Carlisle.
+After leaving the air force, Zack decided to pursue his creative interests and retrain as a graphic designer.
 Apollo is his first book.

 Samantha Scott-Jeffries is a journalist and lives in Gloucestershire.